 If the Fast upload

-checkbox is selected, AmanithSVG native library will update the Unity texture using the following methods:
+checkbox is selected, AmanithSVG native plugins for Unity will update the Unity texture using the following methods:

 UpdateSubresource (Direct3D 11)